pingidentity/pipeline-example-application/README.md

 9. Click **Apply** to save the changes, then click **Deploy** to update the flow in the development environment.

-10. Try the flow again, and provide a new email address.
+10. Next, test your change from the client application.
+Browse to [https://127.0.0.1:8080](https://127.0.0.1:8080) again and provide a new email address.
 Notice on the registration page that you are presented the password requirements message.
-There is no need to register the new user as you can see the change has been applied in the interface.
+Completing the new user registration is optional, as you can already see the change has been applied in the interface.

 11. To capture the changes for inclusion in your code, export the flow.
-You can do so by selecting the three dots at the top right of the editor and clicking **Download Flow JSON**.
+You can do so by selecting the three dots at the top right of the DaVinci flow editor UI and clicking **Download Flow JSON**.
 Ensure to select **Include Variable Values** when you export.

 ![Export Menu](./img/pingOneEnvs.png "Export Menu")